SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They've become so popular that they now have three locations in San Francisco.
-They are cash only and are open late night.
+They are conveniently open late, but make sure you bring cash.

 Average Price: $3.50 to $7.50 for main dishes

 Another popular budget-friendly Mexican restaurant is La Taqueria.
 Locals go crazy for anything made here with their carne asada (marinated beef steak).
 The meat is juicy and has just the right flavors.

-They also offer the standard Mexican dishes such as burritos, tacos, and quesadillas.
+La Taqueria offers the standard Mexican fare including burritos, tacos, and quesadillas.
 They also have a number of great vegetarian options.

 Average Price: Less than $8 per dish

 Address: 2889 Mission Street

 Taqueria Vallarta is another inexpensive, yet delicious Mexican restaurant in the Mission.
 They have two locations, and both offer a great variety of standard Mexican dishes.
 I love this place as they have a wonderful taco bar and some of the freshest salsa in town.

-They also cook their meat to perfection, so you will be delighted with almost everything you order.
-They are also open late night, so it's a great stop after a night out on the town.
+They also cook their meat to perfection, so you will be delighted with everything you order.
+They are also open late, so it's a great stop after a night out on the town.

 Average Price: $3.50 to $7.50 for main dishes